abdessalaam/mastodon_aurora/README.md

 `@import url("system/custom/mastodon_aurora.css");`

+(alternatively, copy the content of this css and paste directly into the _Custom CSS_ field in Appearance)

 ### CALLING A CUSTOM FONT

 You can @import fonts, e.g. from google (an option is provided), but it is preferable to put required fonts in a local folder and call them from there, to avoid sharing data with external corporations.